PHPMailer: how to send emails easily

 Step 7: Send email

-It is a good idea to place all of the code shown in this send request in the try statement block of your script to catch any errors.
+It’s best to place all of the code shown in the send request in the try statement block of your script so you can catch any errors.

-All the code required to send an email with an image attached to a recipient of your choice using PHPMailer is summarized as follows:
+Below is all the code you need to send an email with containing an image attachment to a recipient of your choice using PHPMailer:

 <?php